Updated 25/02/2021

 - reducing viral shedding and transmission

-To prevent the overwhelming and overloading of healthcare workers and facilities, multi-level isolation and treatment system for COVID patients have come into play in some countries like India.
+To prevent the overwhelming and overloading of healthcare workers and facilities, multi-level isolation and COVID treatment systems have come into play in some countries like India.

-Mild cases are those with symptoms like fever, cough, sore throat, no breathlessness, and blood oxygen saturation of 95% or more without other risk factors or pre-existing medical illness.
-Such patients are isolated at home (if an independent room and toilet are available) or in COVID-Healthcare Centers (self-care/basic care repurposed stay centers like hotels, hostels, lodges, stadia, guest houses, etc.).
+Mild cases are those with symptoms, but blood oxygen saturation maintained at >94% with no breathlessness.
+The majority of cases infected with the Omicron variant are in this category.
+Such patients are isolated and managed at home (if an independent room and toilet are available) or in COVID-Healthcare Centers (self-care/basic care repurposed isolation centers like hotels, hostels, lodges, stadia, guest houses, etc.).
 The same also applies to asymptomatic COVID-positive people.
-These patients should self-assess temperature, and oxygen saturation by a digital pulse oximeter, at-least every 4 hours, and inform the over-seeing health-care professional.
+These patients should self-assess temperature, and oxygen saturation by a digital pulse oximeter, every 4-6 hours, and inform the over-seeing healthcare professional.
+For people who have other medical risk factors or pre-existing comorbidities, a more detailed evaluation would be needed to decide on home management or hospitalization.
+HR-CT scan is not needed, and if done usually shows <50% lung damage (score <13/25).

-Severe cases (oxygen saturation <90%, respiratory rate> 30 breaths/min), are cared for in COVID Hospital ICUs with the availability of life support systems like ventilators.
+Severe cases are those with oxygen saturation consistently <90%, and a respiratory rate> 30 breaths/min.
+They commonly have HR-CT scores >18/25 and can develop severe breathlessness (ARDS -acute respiratory distress syndrome), and/or other complications.
+They are cared for in COVID Hospital ICUs with the availability of mechanical ventilators and life support systems.

 TREATMENT